Updated June 2022

 Historically speaking, Iceland has not been considered the most romantic place on earth but I am here to tell you that it actually can be.
 You just need to know your way around.
 Imagine this, jumping on a plane for a romantic weekend getaway and finding yourself snuggling up with your partner in a dim-lit cafe, with a warm cup of cocoa or perhaps some delicious wine after a long day of great discoveries and unforgettable adventures.

-Iceland is packed with the unexpected, from its incredibly eccentric capital to the roaring mountains there are so many different ways in which you can get to know the country.
+Iceland is packed with the unexpected, from its incredibly eccentric capital to the roaring mountains, there are so many different ways in which to get to know the country.
 Meanwhile sneaking in those precious lingering moments a truly romantic setting consists of.

 For those who are looking to get straight to the point, perhaps even down on one knee.
 Look no further.
 My colleague made a special blog about the top places to propose in Iceland.
 The blog even has suggested lines to use.

-However, for those who are just looking for a great day with the one they love or for those needing to rekindle, here are my suggestions for you.
+However, for those who are just looking for a couple of great days with the one they love or for those needing to rekindle, here are my suggestions for you.

 Gaze at the Northern Lights

 The Northern Lights are a phenomena like no other.
-When they appear, dancing in neon-bright colors in the pitch-black night sky, you can help but go weak in your knees.
-Even as someone who grew up watching them I still get that feeling of complete amazement every time I see them.
+When they appear, dancing in neon-bright colors in the pitch-black night sky, anyone can help but go weak in the knees.
+Even as someone who grew up watching them, I still get that feeling of complete amazement every time I see them.

-The best way to catch them is by joining one of the guided Northern Lights tours.
-Following the Aurora experts to the ultimate best spot that evening.
-They will have spent hours researching and planning and know the routes by heart.
+The best way to catch them is by joining one of the Northern Lights tours.
+Following the Aurora experts to the ultimate best spot that evening as they will have spent hours researching and planning and know the routes by heart.
 Something that comes in handy on a dark winter’s night.

-Nevertheless, keep in mind that they are all-natural.
+Nevertheless, keep in mind that the Northern Lights are all-natural.
 Meaning that they won’t appear just because we want them to.
-And, as much as Icelanders wish they could they can’t be called upon.
+And, as much as Icelanders wish they could, they can’t be called upon.
 But, when they do appear, oh heavens, it will all have been worth it!